Who should be screened for *possible* ADHD?

-If you see patients with depression, anxiety, etc, you can be sure that you are missing the underlying or additional diagnosis of ADHD in some of them.
+If you see patients with mental health problems—especially depressive disorders, anxiety disorders, and substance use disorders— you can be sure that you are missing the underlying or additional diagnosis of ADHD in at least some of them.
 Don’t believe me?
-Try this screening on every single one of your patients for one week, then send me an email to tell me how wrong I was. 🙂
+Try the screening method explained on this page with every single one of your patients for one week, then send me an email at mago@simpleandpractical.com to tell me how wrong I was. 🙂

 Use the Adult ADHD Self-Report Scale (ASRS)

-The simplest way to screen patients for adult ADHD is to have every patient fill out the Adult ADHD Symptom Rating Scale (ASRS; Kessler et al., 2005).
-The scale is available for download and use at no cost at any of the links below.
+The most commonly used way to screen adult patients for a possible diagnosis of ADHD is to have every patient fill out the Adult ADHD Self-Report Scale (ASRS; Kessler et al., 2005).
+The scale is in the public domain and is available for download and use at no cost at any of the links below.
 Several links are provided in case one of them stops working in the future.

 https://www.adhdawarenessmonth.org/wp-content/uploads/psych_adhd_checklist.pdf